ozkanimre/Kitap-Listesi/README.md

-#book list uygulaması okuduğunuz kitapları ve okumak isteğiniz kitapların listesini tutar <br>
-#Sade JavaScript ve lolcalStorage kullanılarak yapılmıştır
+#book list app keep list of your rated read book and books you want to read
 <br>
-#Eklenecek : kitap silme işlemi , favori kitap seçebilme
+#Only JavaScript used , no sql just localStorage

 ![](app.png)